mdevilliers/aws-tools/Readme.md

 aws-usage-reporter
 ------------------

-Builds a report of your current aws instances along side their accrued cost.
+Build a report of your current aws instances along side their accrued cost.

 The report can either be sent to the console and or via email.